 This digital interface shall adhere with the standard Ford diagnostics “IDS Spec” and must be capable to detect and survive indefinite short circuits (Zsc < 350[mΩ]) to ground or battery.
 Once a short circuit occurs and is removed, the output shall return to its normal state as stated in Analog Devices A2B Data link Implementation Specification.

-If the line fault diagnostics feature has detected an A2B Bus fault as listed above for 5 seconds or more while the infotainment system is on (HMIAudioMode = ON) or while chimes is active (Power_Up_Chime_Modules = Active) then the Audio Client and the A2B Main node shall take the following actions:
+If the line fault diagnostics feature has detected an A2B Bus fault as listed above for 5 seconds or more while the infotainment system is on (HMIAudioMode = ON) or while chimes is active (Power_Up_Chime_Modules = Active) then the A2B Main node shall take the following actions:

-The Audio Client shall notify the A2B Main Node when this occurs and when it recovers.

 The A2B Main node shall set Chime_Supported = Not Supported returning chime control back to the Cluster.